Skip to Content

 Padre Pio shrine © World Travel Connector

-Padre Pio shrine is one of the most impressive churches in Italy.
+Padre Pio Shrine is one of the most impressive churches in Italy.

 The St Padre Pio Shrine was built only by donations from the faithful.
 Padre Pio shrine in San Giovanni Rotondo was constructed in 10 years and inaugurated on July 1st, 2004.